locospec/docs/spec/specs/graph.md

 Process:
     1. Validate edge is valid Edge instance
     2. Verify both source and target vertices exist in graph
+    3. Get source and target IDs from edge
+    4. Check if edge already exists using hasEdge(sourceId, targetId)
+    5. If edge doesn't exist:
-    3. Add edge to adjacencyList[source.id]
+       - Add edge to adjacencyList[source.id]
+    6. If not directed and reverse edge doesn't exist:
+       - Create reverse edge
-    4. If not directed, also add edge to adjacencyList[target.id]
+       - Add reverse edge to adjacencyList[target.id]
 Throws:
     - InvalidArgumentException if edge invalid
     - VertexNotFoundException if either vertex not in graph